Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 ![VenusOS](../../screenshots/venus-os_013.png)

+## Why is the displayed charging/discharging current limit (CCL/DCL) not applied?
+Navigate to `Settings -> DVCC`, check that `DVCC` is enabled and that under `Controlling BMS` your BMS or battery aggregator is selected.
+On this page normally only `DVCC` should be enabled.

 ## Does the driver work for `3.7V` based cells also?
 Yes, but you will [need to adjust](../general/install#how-to-change-the-default-limits) the `MAX_CELL_VOLTAGE` and `MIN_CELL_VOLTAGE` values for `3.7V` cells instead of the default `3.2V` cells.